rmsk2/rustpwman/README.md

 password for the data file specified by the `-i` option from the cache provided by `pwserv`.

 If this does not succeed, the user is requested to enter a password as was the case in Version 1.1.0 and below.
 If on the other hand the password was successfully read, the user is asked to confirm that it should be used.
 Through the correspondig dialog the user is also able to clear the password from the cache.
+This can come in handy when the cached password does not match the current password of the file which is to be opened.

 # Rustpwman under Windows